needle-mirror/com.unity.visualscripting/Documentation~/vs-state-graphs-intro.md

-# Developing logic transitions using State Graphs
+# Develop logic transitions with State Graphs

-> [!NOTE]
-> For versions 2019/2020 LTS, download the Visual Scripting package from the [Unity Asset Store](https://assetstore.unity.com/packages/tools/visual-bolt-163802).

 You can use State Graphs to change behaviors of GameObjects based on specific conditions.

 ## Create a new state

-After [creating a new graph file](vs-create-graph.md), you can [create states](vs-create-state.md) to tell Visual Scripting what a GameObject should do, and when.
+After you [create a new graph file](vs-create-graph.md) for a State Graph, you can [create states](vs-create-state.md) to tell Visual Scripting what a GameObject does, and when.

 ## Create a transition

-Use [transitions](vs-transitions.md) to tell Visual Scripting when a GameObject should change states.
-You can [create transitions](vs-creating-transition.md) between just about any state type, and there's no restriction on how many transitions you can create.
+Use [transitions](vs-transitions.md) to tell Visual Scripting when a GameObject changes states.
+There's no restriction on how many transitions you can create.

 ## State Unit nodes

-You can use a [State Unit node](vs-state-unit-nodes.md) to nest a State Graph inside a Script Graph.
+You can use a [State Unit node](vs-nesting-state-unit-node.md) to nest a State Graph inside a Script Graph.